 Helping kids reclaim

-Little Warriors would not be what it is today without the hard work and compassion of our dedicated board, clinical team, clinical oversight committee and staff.
+Little Warriors would not be what it is today without the hard work and compassion of our dedicated board, clinical team, clinical oversight council and staff.

 Supported by our precious donors, volunteers and supporters, our tight-knit team makes it possible for children, adolescents and their families to get the treatment and support they need to cope with the effects of child sexual abuse, as well as teach adults how to prevent child sexual abuse.